Common Facade Material Risks in Southeast Asia and How PVDF ACP Helps Reduce Them

-/* Unique root container for the component */
+/* Unique class name for encapsulation */

-.gtr-container-p7q8r9 {
+.gtr-container-f7h2k3 {

 font-family: Verdana, Helvetica, "Times New Roman", Arial, sans-serif;